wq/wq/docs/philosophy/web-app.md

 Not Just a Website: The Case for HTML5
 ======================================

 *This is the first in a two part series promoting the use of HTML5 for app development.
-This section focuses on the "app" side of the equation, but please also read [Still a Website: Keeping the HTML in HTML5] for a perspective on why the "website" part is still important.*
+This section focuses on the "app" side of the equation, but please also read [Still a Website: Preserving the "HT" in "HTML5"] for a perspective on why the "website" part is still important.*

 **"But it's just a website!"**  This was our initial response to the prospect of using HTML5* for app development, particularly when looking at [PhoneGap] as a cross-platform solution.
 And in a sense it is true - in its default usage, PhoneGap simply creates a webview and loads an `index.html` file with references to JavaScript and CSS.
 HTML5 definitely didn't seem nearly as cool as creating a truly "native" app with the programming languages dedicated to each platform.
 However, the practicality of using a single, standardized environment for cross-platform app development won out.
 It was simply unfeasible to recreate the same app for two or three platforms given our typical time and budget constraints.